hypermine-bc/labs/content/posts/digital-identity-webnair-citi.md

 He also talked about three pillars we need to support transaction in healthy society **identity**, **money**, and **digital diligance**.

-Way forward, we need to look at more framework oriented aproach like trust framework and cryptography can be used to build those frameworks, he added.
+Way forward, we need to look at more framework oriented aproaches like trust framework and cryptography can be used to build those frameworks, he added.

 In the end, he asked one thought-provoking question: